 Better grades, increased confidence, improved organization and executive functioning.
-We strive to help students with all these things and any other goals they and their parents may have.
+Seattle Tutoring strives to help students with all these things and any other goals they and their parents may have.
 At the end of the day, we want to make math more pain free for students and their parents.

 Schuyler graduated with a B.S. in Aquatic and Fishery Sciences in 2009, graduating with college honors and receiving A’s in all math coursework, including three quarters of calculus.
 While a full time student, he tutored student athletes and middle school students.
 After graduating, he worked as a biologist on a number of research projects with Montana State, NOAA, the EPA and the Washington Dept. of Ecology.

-For the past two years he’s been sidelined from repetitive computer work that comes along with being a biologist due to nerve issues in his hands and shoulders.
-Recently, Schuyler volunteered for Catholic Community Services as part of the Youth Tutoring Program and currently tutor math privately in the Seattle area.
+For the past two years he’s been sidelined from his biologist due to health issues.
+Recently, Schuyler volunteered for Catholic Community Services as part of the Youth Tutoring Program and currently tutors math privately in the Seattle area.
 Schuyler was recently admitted to the Harvard T.H.
 Chan School of Public Health and has published in Ecosphere.

 Schuyler is a thorough, effective math tutor.
 He’s patient and communicates well with our child, without being condescending.
 He’s been flexible to meet our scheduling needs.
 On his own initiative, Schuyler has emailed supplementary lessons for additional practice.
 After tutoring sessions, our son would tell us that Schuyler was very helpful.
 We recommend him! –Brian

 Schuyler was a great tutor for my son.
 He was very flexible with my son schedule and learning style.
 He often emailed practice assignments based on what he was being taught in class.
 Schuyler is very positive and was able to recognize the gaps in my sons learning.
 I would highly recommend Schuyler if you are looking for an excellent math tutor. ~Linda